rehierl/node-tree-outliner/2-1-extensions/0-2-end-marker-nodes.md

 those sections that will be closed by it.
 These nodes can only have a meaning with regards to an end-marker node's parent section.

-That is, because in contrary to type-2 sectioning nodes, the descendants of such a (type-1 end-marker) node will be entered after closing the corresponding sections.
+That is because in contrary to type-2 sectioning nodes, the descendants of such a (type-1 end-marker) node will be entered after closing the corresponding sections.
 And, because of that, those descendant nodes can no longer be used to change any property (e.g. footer) of the then-already closed sections.
 This